-The County has now filed notices, and related late filing notices, under the Rule, and has taken steps to ensure timely Annual Report and other filings on a going-forward basis, including hiring Phoenix Advisors, LLC in March of 2014 as its continuing disclosure agent.
-This covenant is being made by the County to assist the purchasers of the Bonds in complying with the Rule.
+The County has taken steps to ensure timely Annual Report and other filings on a going-forward basis, including hiring Phoenix Advisors, LLC in March of 2014 as its continuing disclosure agent.
+This covenant is being made by the County to assist the purchasers of the Notes in complying with the Rule.